digitalepidemiologylab/mini-challenges/tasks/gan-mini-plantvillage.md

 * https://wiseodd.github.io/techblog/2017/01/20/gan-pytorch/
 * https://github.com/znxlwm/pytorch-generative-model-collections

-As a solution, you will have to create a publicly accessible repository, with an implementation and description of your approach.
+As a solution, you will have to create a repository on [gitlab.crowdai.org](https://gitlab.crowdai.org), with an implementation and description of your approach.
 **You should also include a link to some generated samples in the README.md of you repository.**

 Then you can send a pull request by including a link to your repository in the section below.